ll4866/ll4866.github.io/_posts/2025-02-20-extra-credit.md

 This event directly ties into what we’ve been discussing in **Digital Approaches in the Arts and Humanities (DAAH)**—especially the challenges of working with data ethically and effectively.

 1. **Data, AI, and Ethical Considerations**
-In class, we’ve explored how data is collected, processed, and shared, particularly with AI tools like ChatGPT.
-This event showed how even when data is anonymized, there’s still a risk of reidentification.
-This reinforces the importance of data ethics and the need to be mindful of how information is handled.
+In class, we’ve explored how data is collected, processed, and shared, as well as the risks of anonymization.
+This event highlighted how even anonymized data can be vulnerable to reidentification, reinforcing the importance of ethical considerations in data handling.

 2. **Computational Complexity and Digital Humanities** We read Berry and Fagerjord’s *“On the Way to Computational Thinking,”* which talks about the challenges of working with large datasets.
 This event built on that idea, showing how balancing privacy and data usefulness is a complex problem—not just in anonymization but in digital humanities research in general.